 - Someone who is hyper-mobile and needs to create strength and containment within their range of motion

-- Physical laborers like farmers, gardeners, landscapers, builders and construction workers, who need to re-train their movment patterns so they are moving in a way that is building their body up instead of causing a steady break down.
+- Physical laborers like farmers, gardeners, landscapers, builders and construction workers, who need to re-train their movement patterns so they are moving in a way that is building their body up instead of causing a steady break down; developing the capacity to finish a long work day feeling pain free.

 - A bodyworker that needs to strengthen their alignment so that, when they work, they don’t cause overuse and compression injuries to their own body